kotae42/romaudit_cli/README.md

 ./target/release/romaudit_cli

 # The tool will:
-# - Look for a .dat or .xml file in current directory
+# - Look for a .dat file in current directory
 # - Scan and organize ROMs
 # - Create roms/ and logs/ directories
 # - Save progress to rom_db.json